Find Grad Schools

 16 Yearly Graduations

 University of California - San Diego comes in at #9 on our list of the most popular colleges offering doctor's degrees in ecology.
 Roughly 39,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 16 people received their doctor's degree in ecology from UCSD.
-Of these students, 56% were women and 6% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 16 people received their doctor's degree in ecology from UCSD.
+Around 27% of these students were from an underrepresented racial-ethnic group, and 53% were women.

 #9